What All Nurses Need to Know About Pregnant and Postpartum Patients

 PREGNANCY-RELATED HYPERTENSIVE COMPLICATIONS

 Gestational hypertension is defined as hypertension (systolic blood pressure ≥140 mmHg and/or diastolic blood pressure ≥90 mmHg) on at least two occasions at least four hours apart occurring for the first time at ≥20 weeks’ gestation.
-The diagnosis is characterized by a blood pressure that returns to normal by 12 weeks postpartum.
+The diagnosis also requires normal urine protein excretion for pregnancy and absence of signs and symptoms of end-organ dysfunction associated with preeclampsia with severe features.
+It is characterized by a blood pressure that returns to normal by 12 weeks postpartum.
 Gestational hypertension is a provisional diagnosis; if the patient has proteinuria or new signs of end-organ dysfunction, then the diagnosis is instead preeclampsia.
-Gestational hypertension may also progress to preeclampsia (Melvin & Funai, 2022).
+Gestational hypertension may also progress to preeclampsia (Melvin & Funai, 2025).

-Preeclampsia is identified by the above gestational hypertension blood pressure parameters (or systolic blood pressure ≥160 mmHg or diastolic blood pressure ≥110 mmHg on one occasion) in the presence of protein in the urine (proteinuria) or end-organ dysfunction (characterized by low platelets, increased protein creatinine ratio, pulmonary edema, elevated liver function tests, visual changes, and headache) (August, 2022).
+Preeclampsia is identified by the above gestational hypertension blood pressure parameters (or systolic blood pressure ≥160 mmHg or diastolic blood pressure ≥110 mmHg on one occasion) in the presence of protein in the urine (proteinuria).
+Preeclampsia with severe features is identified by the above preeclampsia in addition to end-organ dysfunction (characterized by low platelets, increased protein creatinine ratio, pulmonary edema, elevated liver function tests, visual changes, and headache) (August, 2025).

 Eclampsia is the occurrence of generalized seizures in the presence of preeclampsia without other known cause for the seizures.
 Seizures can occur any time before, during, or after delivery of the fetus.